mozilla/mig/doc/concepts.rst

 Actions
 -------

-Actions are JSON files created by investigator to perform tasks on agents.
+Actions are JSON files created by investigators to perform tasks on agents.

-For example, an investigator who wants to verify than root passwords are hashed and salted on linux systems, would use the following action:
+For example, an investigator who wants to verify that root passwords are hashed and salted on linux systems, would use the following action:

 .. code:: json